joe-elliott/cert-exporter/readme.md

 cert-exporter can publish metrics about

-- x509 certificates on disk encoded in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)
+- x509 certificates on disk encoded in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) and [PKCS12 format](https://en.wikipedia.org/wiki/PKCS_12)
 - Certs embedded or referenced from kubeconfig files.
 - Certs stored in Kubernetes
   - secrets